chulminy/AE_ENVE_GEOE_121/README.md

 - [Note](#note)

 ## Course Description
 This course introduces computer programming for engineering students using MATLAB.
 MATLAB is an easy and readable programming language and is an excellent choice for those who are learning programming for the first time.
-This course will cover various topics including programming fundamentals, matrix operations, file I/O, and data visualization.
-Students who complete this course will gain a fundamental understanding of computer programming techniques and be able to operate, analyze, and visualize all types of data for future engineering studies. **This course is not a simple MATLAB tutorial course.** It is an introductory programming course that utilizes MATLAB to illustrate general concepts in computer programming.
+This course will cover various topics including programming fundamentals, matrix operations, and data visualization.
+Students who complete this course will gain a fundamental understanding of computer programming techniques and be able to operate, analyze, and visualize all types of data for future engineering studies. **Remember that this course is not a simple MATLAB tutorial course.** It is an introductory programming course that utilizes MATLAB to illustrate general concepts in computer programming.

 This course includes lectures, tutorials, homework assignments, and quizzes:
 * [**Lectures**](#course-outline) are to cover the major topics, discussing the important programming concepts with worked-out examples.
 The instructor will teach the [*course material*](comp_method_book_cm_s21.pdf).
 * [**Tutorials**](#tutorial) are self-study resources to assist students to solve the problems in the course material, homework assignments, and quizzes.
 Students can find the problems on [*Tutorial: Computational Method*](https://grader.mathworks.com/courses/18318-tutorial-computational-method) in the MATLAB Grader.
 * [**Homework assignments**](#homework-assignment) are to provide practice for programming and evaluate your progress on the understanding of the course material.
-The homework assignments will be posted on [*CIVE 121(W22)*](https://grader.mathworks.com/courses/41892-ae-enve-geoe-121-s21) in the MATLAB Grader.
+The homework assignments will be posted on [*CIVE 121(W22)*](https://grader.mathworks.com/courses/63549-w22-cive-121) in the MATLAB Grader.
 * [**Quizzes**](#quiz) are to evaluate your knowledge and programming skills.
+There will be four quizzes over the course.

 ## Course Objectives
 By the end of this course, students should be able to
 * Develop MATLAB programming logic to solve problems.
-* Compose working, efficient, and readable scripts in various ways.
+* Compose working, efficient, and readable MATLAB scripts in various ways.
 * Debug your code to identify and fix programming errors.
 * Identify suitable keywords to search for code snippets on the web.
-* Apply MATLAB to write your own program.
+* Apply MATLAB to write your own program (very important).

 ## Study Guide
 * Attend all lectures.
-There are [recordings of all lecture modules](#lecture-video) so you can review them if you do not understand them clearly.
+There are [video recordings of all lecture modules](#lecture-video) so you can review them if you do not understand the lectures clearly.
-* Solve problems in the course materials and tutorials by yourself (see [instruction](#tutorial)).
+* Solve problems in the course materials and tutorials by yourself (please follow [the following instruction](#tutorial)).
 * Type and run all scripts of sample solutions in the course material and tutorial videos.
 Never skim the code.
-* Make online engagement through [**LEARN**](https://learn.uwaterloo.ca/d2l/home/685447) or or ask for help from TA.
+* Make online engagement through [**LEARN**](https://learn.uwaterloo.ca/d2l/home/767310) or or ask for help from TA.
 * Watch tutorial videos to check your answers to the problems.
 * Employ an editor, Workspace browser, and debugging tool to solve the problems (not on MATLAB Grader).